 - Pastor, make sure you are personally inviting people to church this Easter.

-4. Review and refresh your Hospitality systems prior to Easter
+4. Review and Refresh your Hospitality Systems before Easter

 - Refresh the vision of the importance of hospitality for Easter.